-Students were using interactive fiction tools to reimagine American Revolution battles as text-based adventures, written from the second-person perspective.
-Interactive fiction is essentially a computer-based version of Choose Your Own Adventure books, in which the reader has agency regarding a story's multiple, threaded outcome.
+They were using interactive fiction tools to reimagine American Revolution battles as text-based adventures, written with the second-person perspective.
+Interactive fiction is essentially a computer-based version of Choose Your Own Adventure books, in which the reader has agency regarding a story’s multiple outcomes.

 Writing as a Design Challenge

 I presented the project as a design challenge to students.
 Rather than having them simply retell events, I encouraged them to blend in conspiracy theories to create original historical fiction stories.
-That idea came from my students.
-The week prior, for another project, three students asked if they could write a Colonial-era newspaper blaming members of the Illuminati for causing the Boston Massacre.
-Student choice is one of the 8 Elements of Project-Based Learning, so of course I said yes!
+That idea had come from my students—the week prior, for another project, three of them had asked if they could write a Colonial era newspaper blaming members of the Illuminati for causing the Boston Massacre.
+Student choice is one of the eight elements of project-based learning, so of course I said yes.

 The Illuminati-as-shadow-conspiracy seemed the perfect narrative shell for this project-based learning unit.
-Were the Minutemen or the Redcoats responsible the "shot heard 'round the world"?
-Or was it someone -- or something -- else?
-I also shared a letter available on the Library of Congress website, written by George Washington and warning his friend about the Doctrines of the Illuminati.
-Upon seeing it, several students exclaimed, "Illuminati confirmed!"
+Were the Minutemen or the redcoats responsible the “shot heard ’round the world”?
+Or was it someone—or something—else?
+I shared a letter available on the Library of Congress website, written by George Washington, that warned his friend about the Doctrines of the Illuminati.
+Upon seeing it, several students exclaimed, “Illuminati confirmed!”

 Coding Stories With Twine

 Most students used Twine for their stories.
 A few used inkleWriter, another free app.
-Twine has been around for a few of years, originally created by Chris Klimas, with whom I spoke in a National Writing Project webinar that I organized last year.
+Twine, which has been around for a few years, was originally created by Chris Klimas, with whom I spoke in a National Writing Project webinar that I organized last year.
 Twine is open source and completely free.
-We used the latest version, Twine 2.0, which works directly in a computer's browser.
+We used the latest version, which works directly in a computer’s browser.

 I showed students the basics on our interactive whiteboard, and then I showed them the link to the Twine Guide wiki.
-Each "page" is mapped on a canvas, like a concept map.
+Each “page” is mapped on a canvas, like a concept map.
 To write in Twine, first double-click on a box and then enter in text.
-To create a branch from that box, put choices in two brackets (each side) to turn that part of the text into a link:
+To create a branch from that box, put choices in two brackets on each side to turn that part of the text into a link:

 When the story “plays” (there’s a play button at the bottom right on the page), the text in the double brackets becomes blue, like a hyperlink on a webpage.
 Clicking “stairs” or “a door” jumps to another thread in the story.
 Students were applying logic statements to author their nonlinear storylines.